andreasg123/stock-gain-tax-import/README.md

 Ameritrade provide a TXF file.
 They only provide a PDF file containing Form 1099-B.

+## Update for 2017

+The format of the PDF files again changed slightly from the previous year.

 ## Update for 2016

 Charles Schwab now provides a CSV file but it doesn't refer to stocks by